Listing documentation and process

 • Under Canadian, Chinese, Japanese, Indian, Korean or US generally accepted accounting principles (GAAP) or under other any other third country's national accounting standards, which have been deemed equivalent to IFRS by the European Commission.

 If the AFM is the competent authority to approve the prospectus, the prospectus may be drafted either in Dutch or in English.
 If another supervisory authority within the EEA was competent to approve the prospectus, an English-language prospectus approved by that authority may be passported into the Netherlands without having to be translated into Dutch.
-While the AFM may require a Dutch translation of the prospectus summary (which may not exceed seven sides of A4-sized paper when printed), in our experience, the AFM does not usually require such a translation.
+While the AFM may require a Dutch translation of the prospectus summary (which may not exceed seven sides of A4-sized paper when printed, extending by one additional page per guarantor, if applicable), in our experience, the AFM does not usually require such a translation.
 In order to passport a prospectus drafted in a language other than English or Dutch into the Netherlands, the AFM will require a Dutch or English translation.

 The Public Issues and Offerings Division of the AFM will review the draft prospectus filed with it.
 Draft prospectus filings are not publicly available.
 In general, the AFM will provide its initial comments after the first filing within 20 business days following the receipt of the prospectus.
 For any subsequent filings, the AFM takes up to ten business days following the receipt of the prospectus to provide its further comments.
 In practice, multiple rounds of comments from the AFM can be expected, with a minimum of three rounds.
 Prospectus approval can be obtained within approximately 10 to 12 weeks from the date of the initial filing.
 The below timetable is indicative only and focusses on the steps taken in connection with the prospectus approval by the AFM and admission to trading of the shares at Euronext Amsterdam.